nothings/stb/CONTRIBUTING.md

 ========================

-This project doesn't accept code or documentation generated by LLMs or any otherforms of generative AI.
+This project doesn't accept code or documentation generated by LLMs or any other forms of generative AI.

 Please don't submit pull requests based on generative AI output, and don't use AI auto completion when you write